kyelindholm/kyelindholm/README.md

 </br>
 <div align="center" style="color: white">

-  #### 🌎 I'm currently based in: Portland, ME
+  #### 🌎 I'm currently based in: Chicago, IL
   </br>
-   💻 I'm currently working on: Finding a new SWE gig!
-Send any leads my way :)
+   💻 I'm currently working on: learning the Reliability & Observability landscape at Checkr as an SRE
 </div>